brainhackorg/brainhack_cloud/content/en/docs/docker.md

   -p 8080:8080 \
   -h neurodesktop-20220302 docker.io/vnmd/neurodesktop:20220329
  ```

+ Hit CTRL-b and then d to detach from the tmux session (re-attaching is possible using `tmux attach-session -t neurodesk`).

  and this is how easy it is to run a container on the cloud :)